aragon/protocol/docs/6-external-interface/2-controller.md

         - **Appeal terms:** Appeal period duration in Court terms
         - **Appeal confirmation terms:** Appeal confirmation period duration in Court terms
     - **Permyriads:** Array containing permyriads information:
-        - **Penalty pct:** Permyriad of min active tokens balance to be locked for each drafted juror (‱ - 1/10,000)
+        - **Penalty pct:** Permyriad of min active tokens balance to be locked for each drafted guardian (‱ - 1/10,000)
         - **Final round reduction:** Permyriad of fee reduction for the last appeal round (‱ - 1/10,000)
     - **Round params:** Array containing params for rounds:
-        - **First round jurors number:** Number of jurors to be drafted for the first round of disputes
+        - **First round guardians number:** Number of guardians to be drafted for the first round of disputes
-        - **Appeal step factor:** Increasing factor for the number of jurors of each round of a dispute
+        - **Appeal step factor:** Increasing factor for the number of guardians of each round of a dispute
         - **Max regular appeal rounds:** Number of regular appeal rounds before the final round is triggered
-        - **Final round lock terms:** Number of terms that a coherent juror in a final round is disallowed to withdraw (to prevent 51% attacks)
+        - **Final round lock terms:** Number of terms that a coherent guardian in a final round is disallowed to withdraw (to prevent 51% attacks)
     - **Appeal collateral params:** Array containing params for appeal collateral:
-        - **Appeal collateral factor:** Multiple of dispute fees (jurors, draft, and settlements) required to appeal a preliminary ruling
+        - **Appeal collateral factor:** Multiple of dispute fees (guardians, draft, and settlements) required to appeal a preliminary ruling
-        - **Appeal confirm collateral factor:** Multiple of dispute fees (jurors, draft, and settlements) required to confirm appeal
+        - **Appeal confirm collateral factor:** Multiple of dispute fees (guardians, draft, and settlements) required to confirm appeal

 #### 6.2.2.4.
 Drafts config